Dhi13man/auto_vpn_connect/README.md

 | ![Add VPN in Pritunl Client UI](https://raw.githubusercontent.com/Dhi13man/auto_vpn_connect/main/assets/screenshots/pritunl/add_pritunl_vpn_ui.png) | ![Add VPN in Pritunl Client CLI](https://raw.githubusercontent.com/Dhi13man/auto_vpn_connect/main/assets/screenshots/pritunl/add_pritunl_vpn_cli.png) |
 |:--:|:--:|
 | Add VPN in Pritunl Client UI | Add VPN using Pritunl Client CLI |

+#### Global Protect VPN Client

+Global Protect VPN does not have the hassle of managing multiple connections.
+You only have to put in a config with a dummy VPN ID as shown in the example above and then sign in with SSO whenever you use the CLI to connect to it.
+Disconnecting from Global Protect will require no additional input.

 ### User Switches